kibexd/workers-rights-watch-website/email-to-eunice.md

 Hi Madam Eunice,

-Great news!
-The Workers Rights Watch website is 95% complete and ready to launch! 🎉
+Good news!
+The Workers Rights Watch website is 95% complete and ready to launch.
+All 10 pages are working perfectly.

-I've prepared an agreement document that covers:
+I've prepared a contract document for your review.
+It covers:
+- Development fee: KES 75,000 (50% on signing, 50% on delivery)
+- Quarterly maintenance: KES 12,000/quarter (KES 4,000/month)
-• All 10 pages delivered
+- All features delivered and next steps
-• Payment: KES 75,000 (50/50 split)
-• Monthly maintenance: KES 15,000 (fixed 3 years)

-I'll send the full agreement document via email.
-The website can go live immediately once we finalize this.

-When would be a good time to discuss?

-[Your Name]

----

-## FOLLOW-UP (If Needed)

-"I'm available this week for a call/meeting to walk through the agreement together.
-The pricing reflects fair market rates for custom website development in Kenya (KES 49,280-200,000 depending on complexity)."
+I'll send the contract document separately.
+Please review it and let me know when we can discuss.

+Looking forward to launching this website for WRW!

+Enock Kibe Ngunyi
+0735663656

+*Attachment: Contract document (PDF)*